AhmedBelal31/Better-Call-Saul-App/README.md

 <hr>

-* Used Flutter with MVVM BLoC pattern to show some info. about my favorite series 🎬 Better Call Saul.
+* Used Flutter with MVVM And BLoC pattern to show some info. about my favorite series 🎬 Better Call Saul.
 * Played with some fancy UI widgets.